danielclements/brick-fitness/README.md

 ### Bugs:
 - Mobile views are not fully implemented, as a result some pages only display properly on desktop, this is due to running out of time on the submission date
+- User can subscribe to premium plans even if they are not currently a active subscriber

 ## Deployment